open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 ## Creating independent Activities

-The previous examples showed how to create Activities that follow a nested heirarchy.
+The previous examples showed how to create Activities that follow a nested hierarchy.
 In some cases, you'll want to create independent Activities that are siblings of the same root rather than being nested.

 ```csharp